Best of Hannity: Donald Trump Jr. - December 25th, Hour 3

 Yeah.

-People who got hit leave behind me.
+And so what happened, people who got hit leave behind me.

-And you know, so within seconds, having been in many of these situations before in Afghanistan, I'm trying to ascertain the position of the shooter.
+And, you know, so within seconds, having been in many of these situations before in Afghanistan, I'm trying to ascertain the position of the shooter.

 And Sean, within seconds, it was building or water tower.

-If I knew that in the moment, if I knew that in the chaos of the moment, surrounded by 30,000 people who didn't know what was going on, we had casualties right behind us.
+And I'm telling you this, if I knew that in the moment, if I knew that in the chaos of the moment, surrounded by 30,000 people who didn't know what was going on, we had casualties right behind us.

-There it is simply incomprehensible to me that the United States Secret Service did not know that in some sort of advanced prep.
+It is simply incomprehensible to me that the United States Secret Service did not know that in some sort of advanced prep.

-It's just it's just absolutely inconceivable.
+It's just absolutely inconceivable.

 No, it's not a ham.